I am starting up a new business, what sort of insurance will I need?

-A. The likelyhood of injuring a third party or their property depends on the activities you are involved in on a day-to-day basis.
-The greater your turnover, the greater the likelihood of a claim occuring.
-Public liability insurance is usually sold for a limit of £1,000,000 or £2,000,000 any one occurance.
+The likelihood of injuring a third party or their property depends on the activities you are involved in on a day-to-day basis.
+The greater your turnover, the greater the likelihood of a claim occurring.
+Public liability insurance is usually sold for a limit of £1,000,000 or £2,000,000 any one occurrence.
 This is usually perfectly adequate to cover the liabilities companies are exposed to.
 A limit of £5,000,000 is usually taken by companies that are working on government contracts as this the the limit local authorities, government and the public sector require.

 You are responsible for the health and safety of your employees while they are at work.
 Your employees may be injured at work, or they or your former employees may become ill as a result of their work whilst in your employ.
 They might try to claim compensation from you if they believe you or your company are responsible.
 The Employers’ Liability (Compulsory Insurance) Act 1969 stipulations that you must have at least a minimum level of insurance cover against any such claims.
 Employers’ liability insurance will enable you to meet the cost of compensation for your employees’ injuries or illness.
 You can find more information about this law on the HSE webpage under Employers’ Liability(Compulsory Insurance) Act 1969

-Please note that payment by direct debit incurs an interest fee and payment by credit card includes an administration cost.
+Please note that payment by direct debit incurs an interest fee and payment by credit card includes a maximum limit of £500 but no administration cost.